MPAS-Dev/compass/latest/_sources/users_guide/test_cases.rst.txt

 plans to allow steps that don't depend on one another to run in parallel in the future.
 Also, there is no requirement that all steps defined in a test case must run when that test case is run.
 Some steps may be disabled depending on config options (see :ref:`config_files`) that you choose.
+Other steps, such as plotting or other forms of analysis, may be intended for you to run them manually if you want to see the plots.

-In compass, test cases are identified by their subdirectory relative to a work directory that the user chooses.
+In compass, test cases are identified by their subdirectory relative to a base work directory that you choose during ``compass setup``.
 For example, the default test case from the :ref:`ocean_baroclinic_channel` configuration at 10-km resolution is identified as:

 .. code-block:: none